beckn/beckn-ui-workspace/README.md

 6. **Commit-lint**: Enforces a structured commit message format.
 Please refer to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) documentation for commit message conventions.

-Feel free to explore and contribute to the various front-end use-cases and BAPs within this monorepo.
-If you have any questions or need further assistance, please refer to the individual project documentation or reach out to the repository maintainers.
+Feel free to explore and contribute to the various front-end use cases and BAPs within this monorepo.
+If you have any questions or need any more help, please refer to the individual project documentation or reach out to the repository maintainers.

 Happy coding!